klaasnienhuis/devfab/docs/guide/camera/orbital-movement.md

 ## Easing

-You probably have noticed our camera movement is very sudden.
 The Sketchfab API uses easing to make camera movement smooth.
-We can apply this easing ourselves.
+You probably have noticed our camera movement is quite sudden.
+We can apply easing ourselves to solve this.
 The site [Easings.net](https://easings.net/#) provides a great overview of different easing functions with code ready-to-go.
 We can use these functions to calculate the inbetween positions.

 Instead of interpolating the new position in a linear fashion, easing will modify the speed at which the camera moves.
 For instance `easeInOutQuad` will start slow, then speed up and then slow down again.
-This is a much more natural movement.
+This is a much more natural movement and resembles how Sketchfab moves cameras.

 ```js
 function easeInOutQuad(x) {